dappforce/grillchat/integration/README.md

 ### Usage

-1. Add div with id of `grill` to your app
+1. Add the div HTML tag with an id of `grill` to your app.
+Example:

    ```html
    <div id="grill"></div>